UsabilityEngineering/readerhub/phaseIII/README.md

   * Any difficulties:
  * Do you use social media?

 The number of participants were (n=5).
-The list of tasks we asked the participants to do are as follows.
+The list of tasks we asked the participants to do are as follows:

 * You have been wanting to read a new history book for some time now, but you don’t know exactly what yet.
 Once you find the history books, add the first one to your library.
   * Found a way to search for history books:    _Yes    _No